 On the sidebar menu of the settings page, click Environment Variables.

-Click on Add Environment Variable.
-This will show a prompt where you can enter the variable name and value.
-The variables required are:
+Click Add Environment Variable.
+You will be prompted to enter the variable name and value.
+The variables you need to enter are:

 Environment variable page

-We are almost done setting up all the configuration needed to automate the deployment of our application.
+You are almost done setting up all the configuration needed to automate the deployment of your application.

 Updating the port in the application

-In the codebase, we need to update the main.ts with an option to use a fixed port or a dynamically assigned value.
-This is because Heroku often dynamically assigns a port to every new application, so setting a fixed value (the default for a Nest.js application) will result in an error.
-Open src/main.ts and update its content as shown below:
+In the codebase, you need to update the main.ts file with an option to use a fixed port or a dynamically assigned value.
+This is because Heroku often dynamically assigns a port to every new application.
+Setting a fixed value (the default for a Nest.js application) will result in an error.
+Open src/main.ts and update its content as shown here:

 import { NestFactory } from "@nestjs/core";